 - Work as a mediator between the healthcare provider, the insurance carriers and the patients for accurate claim resolution

 - Generate and take care of unpaid patient collections accounts

 Medical billers not only work for family practices, but also Thompson CT emergency care facilities, hospitals, nursing homes or medical groups.
 They can work in every kind of healthcare facility that depends on the incomes generated from billing patients and third party payers.

 Medical Biller and Coder Online Education and Certification

 It’s imperative that you obtain your training from a reputable school, whether it’s a trade school, vocational school or community college.
 Even though it is not required in most cases to earn a professional certification, the program you select should be accredited (more on the advantages of accreditation later).
 The majority of schools simply require that you earn either a high school diploma or a GED to be eligible.
 The most expedient way to become either a medical biller or coder (or both) is to earn a certificate, which typically takes about 1 year to accomplish.
 An Associate Degree is an alternative for a more extensive education, which for almost all programs requires two years of studies.
 Bachelor’s Degrees for medical coding and billing are not widely available.
 Once your education has been completed, although not mandated in most states, you may desire to earn a professional certification.
 Certification is an excellent means for those new to the field to show potential employers that they are not only qualified but dedicated to their occupation.
 Some of the organizations that provide certifications are:

 - The Professional Association of Healthcare Coding Specialists (PAHCS).

 - American Health Information Management Association (AHIMA).

-If you live in the greater Terryville CT area and will be attending Online Medical Billing and Coding Classes from home, the following information may be both interesting and informative about your local stomping grounds.
+If you live in the greater Thompson CT area and will be attending Online Medical Billing and Coding Classes from home, the following information may be both interesting and informative about your local stomping grounds.